xyproto/algernon/README.md

 // Takes a key, returns a value.
 May return an empty string. kv:get(string) -> string

+// Takes a key, returns the value+1.
+// Creates a key/value and returns "1" if it did not already exist.
+// May return an empty string. kv:inc(string) -> string

 // Remove a key.
 Returns true if successful. kv:del(string) -> bool